internetarchive/wayback-machine-webextension/README.md

 - Turn on the switch next to **Developer mode**.
 - Click the **Load unpacked** button and select the `wayback-machine-chrome` directory that contains this code.

-See [developer.chrome.com/extensions](https://developer.chrome.com/extensions) for more information on Chrome web extensions.
+See [What are extensions?](https://developer.chrome.com/extensions) for more information on Chrome extensions.

 ### Firefox